nalutm/nalutm/README.md

 ### About me

-- 🐶 🐱 Bachelor of Veterinary Medicine in career transition to Software Development 💻.
+- 🐶 🐱 Veterinary in career transition to Software Development 💻.
 - 📚 Engaged for years in scientific research and teaching projects, I believe that knowledge transforms lives.
 - 👩🏽‍🎓 Currently, a Computer Science student dedicated to build a new career, learning and solving challenges in JavaScript, NodeJS and React.